decentralized-hse/practice/rdx/README.md

 #   2025 command based practice

+>   What I can't create I don't understand // Richard Feynman

-For 2025 practice we reimplement simplified versions of the systems we talk about.
+This year, we reimplement simplified versions of the systems we talk about.
 Decentralized revision control, content delivery, cryptocurrency and other things we now implement (almost) from scratch.